MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 ## Select a model in canvas apps

-Comsuming an AI model with Power Fx is similar to using a canvas app in that you'll need to create a canvas app, choose a control, assign an expression to it, and then create inputs produce the outputs.
+Consuming an AI model with Power Fx is similar to using a canvas app in that you'll need to create a canvas app, choose a control, assign an expression to it, and then create inputs produce the outputs.

 For a list of AI Builder models you can consume, go to [AI models and business scenarios](model-types.md).
 You can also consume models built in Microsoft Azure Machine Learning with the [bring your own model](byo-model.md) feature.